Octobriana: Octobriana and the Russian Underground

 In Octobriana and the Russian Underground, Sadecký describes the PPP as a loose group of cells, not only in Russia, but throughout the Soviet Union.
 This group, Sadecký wrote, started around 1957, after the 20th Congress of the Communist Party of the Soviet Union in 1956.
 At first they called themselves Progressivnaya Politika (Progressive Politics) and tried to go back to the pure principles of the White movement and their Scandinavian roots; the Rus' people.
 They were descendants of the Vikings.

-Later they put together samizdat comics about the superheroine Octobriana, a character said to embody the principles of the Russian Revolution and battle against both Russian and American oppression.
+Later, they put together samizdat comics about the superheroine Octobriana, a character said to embody the principles of the Russian Revolution and battle against both Russian and American oppression.
 Sadecky provided a history for Octobriana where she is said to be thousands of years old and the child of a Viking and a Toltec princes, whose original name was Mahari (which means "divine maiden" in Sanskrit).
 She was given radiation treatments that made her immortal and reborn as a superhuman in a radioactive volcano.
 Her ethnicity has often shifted; the initial Amazona character seems to have been a confused mix of different indigenous backgrounds.
 In Sadecky's book, she was said to have Mongolian features.
 Later portrayals have often ignored this and rendered her as white.

+Consistent features about her include an Amazonian physique (steely muscles, large breasts, shapely buttocks), long blonde hair tied back with a leopard's tail (which Octobriana tore out of the animal by its roots), a live snake coiled around her right wrist, low-riding snakeskin pants, and either a white crop top or a black band that barely contains her breasts.
+Her most distinctive feature is a red five-pointed star apparently tattooed on her forehead.

 Sadecky portrayed her as a legendary figure who has been sighted throughout history; there are reports from Siberia, Spain in the time of the Spanish Inquisition, Chinese explorer Zhang Qian, and an unpublished book by left wing Moroccan politician Mehdi Ben Barka.
 She has been called The White She-Dragon, The Girl with the White Face Coming from the Sky, The Mother of the Seven Red Stars, Angelic Maiden who Turned into a Devil, the Avenger.

 It is said that she comes from an ancient civilization and was granted immortality by radiation treatments, then underwent an ordeal in a radioactive volcano which transformed her into a superhuman being.
 She pilots the Wonder Machine, which travels through time and space, crewed by Native Americans.
 Her weapons and equipment include a Smith & Wesson revolver, a kris knife, and a shark-tooth necklace which can detect radiation.

 One story was "The Living Sphinx of the Kamchatka Radioactive Volcano 1934", in which she swims into a radioactive volcano and kills a giant walrus with her kris.
-Afterwards she brings the tribesmen of the Koryaks home with a giant flying ball.
+Afterwards, she brings the tribesmen of the Koryaks home with a giant flying ball.
 Another story was titled "Octobriana and the Atomic Suns".